nonstorio/nosenstory/README.md

 When prompted, set Pipenv as project interpreter (SDK).
 It also must install dependencies listed in `Pipfile`.

-Run configuration "ns" to activate bot.
+Run configuration "api" to activate NS API.

 ### Shell